joao91carlosGit/joao91carlosGit/README.md

 ***
 - Currently studying android native development.
-- I'm interested in learning more about native development.
+- I'm interested in learning more about native development and design.

   <br>
   <div style="align:center">